GEOG 101 Earth Studies (6 ECT)

 Study about distribution of species and ecosystems in geographic space and geological time.
 Major topics include: History of species, Palebiogeography, Interaction between living organisms and the environment, Evolution of species in space and time, distribution of species, Major Biomes, Ecozones, Future changes, Ecological Land Classification

-GEOG 210 Statistic methods of Geography (6 credits)
+GEOG 210 Statistic methods of Geography (6 ECT)

 Statistical analyses of geographical data, distributions, t test, F test, ANOVA, Dependence and correlation, ARMA, ARFIMA models, statistic sampling

-GEOG 312 Urban Geography and Planning (6 credits)
+GEOG 312 Urban Geography and Planning (6 ECT)

 This course explores the city from the multiple perspectives.
 Cities and their planning issues are studies.
 The cultural viewpoints of place, gender, age, and ethnicity are stressed.
 Major topics include: urban hierarchy, functions of the city, suburbanization, city planning, transport planning